- Do I have to pay a membership fee to compete in GTA AM Tour events?

 1. Do I have to pay a membership fee to compete in GTA AM Tour events?

-The 2017 Tour Registration fee of $125 (plus HST) has been waived for the remainder of the season.
-The first 400 players to register will receive Sponsor products and services, at their first event, valued at $200.
+The 2018 Tour Registration fee is $105 (plus HST).
+The first 450 players to register will receive Sponsor products and services, at their first event, valued at $200.

 2. What is included with the membership fee?

-Opportunity for discounted play on some on the participating courses in this years Tour in addition to Sponsor discounts.
+Opportunity for access to and, discounted play, on some on the participating courses in this years Tour in addition to Sponsor discounts.

 See “Tour Overview” section of the website for more information.